Continual Test-time Adaptation for End-to-end Speech Recognition on Noisy Speech: Experiments

 \subsubsection{Single Domain}

-We compare TTA performance on 11 domains by word error rate (WER) in Table~\ref{tab:main-exp}.
+We compare TTA performance on LS-C by Word Error Rate (WER) in Table~\ref{tab:main-exp}.
 DSUTA shows significant improvement compared to the baseline methods.
 It outperforms both non-continual and continual baseline methods by a large margin, except for the SD domain, where it still achieves a 15.5\% WER, close to SGEM's performance (14.9\%).
 Notably, on the NB domain, DSUTA achieves a 36.3\% WER compared to SUTA, which has a WER greater than 100\%, demonstrating the effectiveness of our method.

 The key success factor of DSUTA is its ability to leverage learned knowledge from past samples.
 Figure~\ref{fig:timeline-single} plots the WER difference compared to the pre-trained model on the CM domain over time.
 We compare three methods: SUTA with $N=10$, DSUTA with $(M, N)=(5, 10)$, and DSUTA with $(M, N)=(5, 0)$, i.e., the learned $\phi_t$ itself.
 The WER of $\phi_t$ is lower than that of the pre-trained model, and DSUTA with 10-step adaptation outperforms SUTA with 10-step adaptation.
-In other words, DSUTA adaptation has a "better start" compared to non-continual TTA methods due to the learned knowledge, resulting in superior performance.
-Furthermore, DSUTA is more efficient in adaptation steps than SUTA, requiring fewer steps to achieve better performance.
-Appendix~\ref{sec:app-efficiency} provides more discussion on efficiency.
+In other words, DSUTA adaptation has a ``better start" compared to non-continual TTA methods due to the learned knowledge, resulting in superior performance.

 Table~\ref{tab:main-exp} also compares other continual TTA methods.
 Naive continual training, such as CSUTA, results in unsatisfactory performance and is sometimes even worse than the original pre-trained model due to its instability.
-Although AWMC is designed to increase stability, its performance sometimes lags behind SUTA, particularly in cases where the original pre-trained model has an extremely high error rate(BA, NB).
+Although AWMC is designed to increase stability, its performance sometimes lags behind SUTA, particularly in cases where the original pre-trained model has an extremely high error rate (BA and NB).
 This is not surprising since AWMC relies on a pseudo-label approach.
 In contrast, DSUTA uses mini-batch gradient descent to enhance stability without the use of pseudo labels.
 Furthermore, the fast-slow approach allows DSUTA to inherit SUTA's ability to better fit a single utterance, improving overall performance while avoiding the meta-parameters overfitting.